 Heavy-Duty Security Barricades

-The billboard barricade is one of the most popular, if not the most popular, form of crowd-control barrier on the market.
-Billboard barricades are effective because they’re portable, durable, and they can lock together to form a continuous line.
+The billboard barricade is one of the most popular, if not the most popular, method of crowd control on the market.
+Crowd barricades are effective because they’re portable, durable, and they can lock together to form a continuous line.
 While they’re not intended for use on roads or roadsides, law enforcement officers can use them to quickly set up a border around an area.

 Longitudinal channelizing devices (LCDs) are often used by roadside construction crews in medium-to-high speed traffic zones.
 LCDs are designed in a way to limit the impact of a moving vehicle.
 For reference, our 42” Jersey barricade is NCHRP-350 crash tested and accepted at TL3 standards.
 Plastic LCDs also come in bright colors –– like safety orange –– which are easier for motorists to spot than gray concrete or metal barricades.